Mugna0990/Facial-Expression-Recognition/README.md

 ## Project Goal

-This project implements a Convolutional Neural Network (CNN) using PyTorch to recognizenseven emotion categories from facial images.
+This project implements a Convolutional Neural Network (CNN) using PyTorch to recognize seven emotion categories from facial images.

 ## Dataset